-Entry on a Budget
+A Welcoming Entry on a Budget

-Hanging Decor or Artwork
+Use Hanging Decor or Artwork

-Add a Table
+Add a Console Table

 Accent with Items Around Your House

-Decorate your table with items you find around your house.
-Plants or clocks, candles, books, vases, things that are different heights and sizes.
+Make sure to use items of different heights and sizes.
 Items like these help to add color and style, such as my favorite chippy ammo box.
-My hubby bought this ammo box for me for $20… but when he brought it home it was not very pretty.
-So I painted it with some milk paint to get this chippy look and it is the perfect pop of color! (tutorial here)
+My hubby bought this ammo box for $20, but when he brought it home it was not attractive.
+So I painted it with milk paint to get this chippy look and it is the perfect pop of color! (tutorial here)